-coverage but is not sufficient to qualify for benefits, the SSA counts, under a tabling agreement, the periods of insurance that the worker has earned under a contracting country`s social security program.
-Similarly, a country that is a party to an agreement with the United States will consider a worker`s coverage under the U.S. program when necessary to qualify for that country`s social security benefits.
-If the combined credits in both countries allow the worker to meet the eligibility conditions, then a partial benefit may be paid depending on the share of the worker`s total career completed in the paying country.
-The target of all the U.S. The aggregation agreements aim to eliminate dual social and tax coverage, while maintaining coverage for as many workers as possible in the system of the country where they are probably most attached, both at work and after retirement.
+The dual purpose of tabulation agreements is fulfilled in different ways in different agreements, making it imperative to understand the concept and specifications of each individual hosting agreement.
+Many tabulation agreements follow the same general pattern of contribution and time requirements.
+Below is a description of the types of agreements concluded by certain countries. ** Spain and Portugal are covered both by a bilateral agreement and by the social security treaty of the Ibero-American Organization.
+The SSA counts, within the framework of a table agreement, the periods of insurance that the employee has acquired under the social security program of a contracting country.
+Similarly, a country that is party to an agreement with the United States will consider covering an employee under the U.S. program if necessary to qualify for that country`s social security benefits.
+If the combined credits in both countries allow the employee to meet the eligibility criteria, a partial benefit may be paid based on the proportion of the employee`s total career completed in the paying country.
+The goal of all the United States.
+Aggregation agreements aim to eliminate dual social and tax coverage while maintaining coverage for as many workers as possible in the system of the country where they are likely to be most connected, both at work and after retirement.